 A list of the device's contents appears.
-To open a folder, use $\blacktriangle/\blacktriangledown$ to select it, and then press ENTER.
+To open a folder, use $\blacktriangle/\lor$ to select it, and then press ENTER.

-4 Use ▲/▼ to select a music file, and press ENTER orto start playback.
+4 Use ▲/▼ to select a music file, and press ENTER or ▶ to start playback.

-Do not disconnect the USB device or USB cable that comes with iPod/iPhone from the USB port at the front of the AV receiver, while the message "Connecting..." appears on the display.
+• Do not disconnect the USB device or USB cable that comes with iPod/iPhone to the USB port at the front of the AV receiver, while the message "Connecting..." appears on the display.